 In this section, we explain how to use the Conley-Morse Database code (CMD) on a single computer with a fixed set of parameters.

 For each dynamical system, one creates a subdirectory which should contain three files : Model.h, ModelMap.h, and config.xml.
 The examples provided with the source code are located in the subdirectory examples/.
-For simplicity, one could simply copy and paste the files included in the subdirectory examples/Leslie2D/ which are fully commented and should be fairly easy to modify.

 To explain the procedure on how to set up the model and use the code, we will use the files in the subdirectory examples/Leslie2D/ which implement the Leslie population model.